isc-projects/kea/doc/guide/dhcp6-srv.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The server is able to store lease data in different repositories.
 Larger
-deployments may elect to store leases in a database. `Lease Database
+deployments may elect to store leases in a database.
-Configuration <#database-configuration6>`__ describes this option.
+:ref:`database-configuration6` describes this option.
 In
-typical smaller deployments though, the server will store lease
+typical smaller deployments, though, the server will store lease
 information in a CSV file rather than a database.
 As well as requiring
 less administration, an advantage of using a file for storage is that it
 eliminates a dependency on third-party database software.